sudeeprp/rapa-home/coding.md

 Find off-the-shelf tools that can arrive at these KPIs, based on code and pull requests in GitHub.
 Code the remaining tools, for KPIs that aren't covered by tooling already.

+### Automation

+To automate mundane activities, you need to state the action without ambiguity.

+Here, the domain is dental imaging.
+The activity includes skilled work like measuring implants.
+It also has mundane work, like copy-pasting into a report.

+You need to separate the mundane activities and automate them.

 ### Reading the Gita